Getting a Licence

 Please log into the online portal in order to update your contact information.

-If you decide to reinstate your licence at a future date, please review the Reactivation Provision as you may be required to re-take qualifying education if you do not meet the requirements of the provision.
+If you decide to reinstate your licence at a future date, please review the Reinstatement Provision as you may be required to re-take qualifying education if you do not meet the requirements of the provision.

 To change your name, please submit a Change of Name form and a copy of your name-change document to our Licensing Department by email.
 Once we receive your request form, we will email you advising on how to make your payment of the amendment fee in the online portal.

-If the name of your company has changed, please submit the same Change of Name form; however, it is recommended that you first contact us to determine what other information you will need to be provide as the change may have other implications to your licence.
+If the name of your company or trade name has changed, please submit the same Change of Name form; however, it is recommended that you first contact us to determine what other information you will need to be provide as the change may have other implications to your licence.
 Please contact the Licensing Department by emailing licensing@insurancecouncilofbc.com or calling 604-695-2007.

 A Licensee must notify the Insurance Council within 30 calendar days of any material change in ownership, in accordance with Council Rule 7 (4) (b) (ii).
 Material changes in ownership can include share purchases, asset purchases, and amalgamations.
 Further details on these changes, and the required notifications to the Insurance Council, can be reviewed here.